mdespuits/dotify/README.md

 ## Installation

-Add this line to your application's Gemfile:
+It is highly recommended that you just install this gem manually since it is only managing files on your local system:Add this line to your application's Gemfile:

-    gem 'dotify'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install dotify